-- (c) Consideration of allegations of violation of established procedure, academic privilege and/or academic freedom that involve: - i. a faculty employee's terminal reappointment, promotion and/or tenure (AR 2:1) - ii. cases of allegation by a faculty member on a non-tenured appointment that a decision for non-reappointment violates either GR I.D.2.a or GR X.A.1 dealing with certain discriminatory practices.
+(c) The Committee may consider Consideration of allegations of violation of established procedure, academic privilege and/or academic freedom that involve:

+- 1. a faculty employee's terminal reappointment, promotion and/or tenure (AR 2:1) - cases of allegation by a faculty member on a non-tenured appointment that a decision for non-reappointment violates either GR I.D.f.a or GR X.A.1 dealing with certain discriminatory practices.